AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson3.md

 the position of the pelvis in a seat.
 Here we shall simply attach the pelvis to this point by means of a rigid connection.

-**Drivers which connect the human and environment are traditionally placed in a folder called "ModelEnvironmentConnection" (** {ref}`explained here <model-structure>` **), and for historical reasons, it is placed in an** `#include` **file called "JointsAndDrivers.any".
-Let’s open this file by double-clicking of the following line in the main file**:
+Drivers which connect the human and environment are traditionally placed in a folder called "ModelEnvironmentConnection" (** {ref}`explained here <model-structure>` **), and for historical reasons, it is placed in an** `#include` **file called "JointsAndDrivers.any".
+Let’s open this file by double-clicking of the following line in the main file:

 ```AnyScriptDoc
 ...